wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

 ##### 50 Offences relating to secondhand dealing

-*   (1) A licensed secondhand dealer commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she enters into a buyback contract as a buyer while apparently acting in the course of business as a secondhand dealer.
+*   (1) A licensed secondhand dealer commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she enters into a buyback contract as a buyer while apparently acting in the course of business as a secondhand dealer.

-    (2) A licensed secondhand dealer commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse,---
+    (2) A licensed secondhand dealer commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she fails, without reasonable excuse,---

     *   (a) to comply with [section 47(1) and (2)][62] (which relate to retaining articles), other than in the circumstances set out in section 47(3); or

     *   (b) to comply with [section 48][63] (which relates to labelling articles).

+    Section 50(1): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 50(2: amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Obligations of licensed pawnbrokers